 Pain and Suffering

 A catastrophic injury can result in overwhelming physical, mental, and emotional suffering and pain.
-A person with a catastrophic injury may endure months of pain and suffering as he or she goes through treatment and recovery.
+A person may endure months of pain and suffering as he or she goes through treatment and recovery.

 Additionally, a person suffers emotional and mental anguish as the person has to accept the changes and limitations caused by a catastrophic injury.
 Some victims require extensive therapy and counseling to learn how to deal with the changes in their quality of life.